-6. Feed It To Your Chickens?
+6. Feed It To Your Chickens

 What To Do With Fruit Pulp

-7. Eat it!
+7. Eat it

-Unlike vegetable pulp fruit pulp can actually be quite tasty by itself.
+Unlike vegetable pulp, fruit pulp can actually be quite tasty by itself.

 8. Make Fruit Leather

-And hold your trousers up the eco-friendly way.
+Hold your trousers up the eco-friendly way!

 9. Make Raw Pizza Crust